 A spouse wanting to revert to their former name can request this change be included in the final divorce decree.
 This request is usually made during the divorce process.

-The request for a name change must be made formally and is often included in the initial divorce complaint or a separate petition to the court.
+A request for a name change must be made formally and is often included in the initial divorce complaint or a separate petition to the court.
+However, a party may request a name change after the divorce proceedings.

 The court generally grants the request so long as there is no fraudulent intent, such as evading debt or taxes.